 top ten All New England Championship finishes both indoor and

 outdoor including a second place finish in the 1984 Outdoor

 While coaching ten All-Americans and having his teams accumulate a long list of titles, Halper has earned several individual honors as well.
 In 1982 and 1983, he was named the NCAA Division II Northeast Region Coach of the Year.
 He was also one of the founders and has served as commissioner of the New England Intercollegiate Cross-Country and Track and Field Association.
 In addition, he has served as a member of NCAA, ECAC and EAIAW cross country and track committees and the Massachusetts Track Officials Association.

 A respected lecturer at camps and clinics, Coach Halper is particularly well known for his expertise in event specific hydrotraining, hydrotherapy, and speed training.
 His philosophy for coaching in the middle and long distances are also topics at clinics and camps.
 Halper’s coaching interests also extend beyond Worcester State.
 He has been active in the Bay State Games since its beginning and the previously held U.S. Youth Games.
 Locally, he helped to create the Worcester Track Club to benefit youth and “open” athletes in the city and surrounding communities.

 Coach Halper has also done graduate work in sports medicine.
-A former trackman at Rutgers University and a native of Middletown, NY, Al remains an avid runner and competitor on the road and track from time to time.
-Al has two children, a son, Sean and a daughter, Marisa.
+A former trackman at Rutgers University and a native of Middletown, NY, Coach Halper remains an avid runner and competitor on the road and track from time to time.
+He has two children, a son, Sean and a daughter, Marisa.
 He resides in Worcester, MA.